 In other words, running straight through the Gospel of John is the truth that God the Father and God the Son decisively draw people out of darkness into light.
 And Christ died for this.
 He was lifted up for this.
 What John 12:32 adds is that this happens today in history by pointing the whole world to the crucified Christ and preaching the good news that whoever believes on him will be saved.
 In that preaching of the lifted up Christ, God opens the ears of the deaf.
 The sheep hear his voice and follow Jesus (John 10:16, 27).

-2) Explaining How God Draws Us to Jesus
+2. How Does God Draws Us to Jesus?

 Which leads us to the second question today, which, remarkably, will confirm our understanding of John 12:32.
 So second, how does God draw people to Christ?